-Extended Validation (or EV) certificates, with their green address bar, are recognized as the highest standard in Internet trust.
+Extended Validation (or EV) certificates are recognized as the highest standard in Internet trust.
 Ordering an SSL.com EV certificate is a great way to offer visitors to your site an extra level of confidence.
 However, in order to fully validate and issue an EV certificate several steps must be taken by the purchaser, as outlined below.

 In order to verify your EV certificate please submit the three document items listed below through your SSL.com account portal.

 - A signed copy of the EV Subscriber agreement

 - A signed copy of the EV Authorization Form